-During dismantling of the wastewater treatment plant, the surge pond will also be removed.
-The HDPE liner for the pond will be placed in the backfilled pit.
-All underground pipes associated with the wastewater treatment plant will be left in place.
-Salvageable items will be hauled off-site and sold or otherwise recycled as appropriate.
-All chemical reagents and equipment will be removed prior to dismantling the wastewater treatment building.
+During dismantling of the wastewater treatment plant, the surge pond would also be removed.
+The HDPE liner for the pond would be placed in the backfilled pit.
+All underground pipes associated with the wastewater treatment plant would be left in place.
+Salvageable items would be hauled off-site and sold or otherwise recycled as appropriate.
+All chemical reagents and equipment would be removed prior to dismantling the wastewater treatment building.

-The asphalt surface of the access road will be buried in the pit or transported to an off-site landfill after the building sites are reclaimed.
-The road bed material will remain in place, but will be scarified and covered with topsoil and then revegetated.
+The asphalt surface of the access road and parking lot would be buried in the one-time disposal site.
+The road bed material would remain in place, but would be scarified and covered with topsoil and then revegetated.

-Rail corridor reclamation will consist of rail, tie, ballast, and base material removal and re-use.
-Topsoil replacement, regrading, and revegetation with species acceptable to the Department will complete the reclamation process.
+Rail corridor reclamation would consist of rail, tie, ballast, and base material removal and re-use.
+Rail materials in the vicinity of the load-out area would be placed in the disposal site.
+Topsoil replacement, regrading, and revegetation would complete the reclamation process.

-The underground conduit and wiring from the power pole located on the south side of the plant and the wastewater treatment plant will be removed and sold or recycled off-site at the termination of the reclamation process.
+The underground conduit and wiring from the power pole located on the south side of the plant and the wastewater treatment plant would be removed and sold or recycled off-site at the termination of the reclamation process.

-Fencing and security will be maintained at the facility until completion of reclamation activities.
-During this period, a security guard will be stationed at the main access gate adjacent to the administrative building.
-The fence will be removed as part of the last phase of site reclamation.
+Fencing and security would be maintained at the facility until completion of reclamation activities.
+During this period, a security guard would be stationed at the main access gate adjacent to the administrative building.
+The fence would be removed as part of the last phase of site reclamation.

-The water discharge pipes from the wastewater treatment plant will be operational until the plant is dismantled.
-At that time, the discharge pipeline will be plugged with the pipeline left in place.
-The two outfall discharge structures adjacent to the Flambeau River will be removed and the areas returned to their approximate original state.
-As part of final site reclamation, all stormwater control features will be regraded and the areas returned to the approximate original contours.
+The water discharge pipes from the wastewater treatment plant would be operational until the plant is dismantled.
+At that time, the discharge pipeline would be plugged and left in place.
+The two outfall discharge structures adjacent to the Flambeau River would be removed and the areas returned to their approximate original state.
+As part of final site reclamation, all stormwater control features would be regraded and the areas returned to the approximate original contours.

-The sanitary waste system will be removed concurrently with the administration building and replaced by portable facilities.
-The materials for the drain field or holding tank will be removed and disposed of in the open pit.
+The sanitary waste system would be removed concurrently with the administration building and replaced by portable facilities.
+The materials for the drain field or holding tank would be removed and disposed of in the open pit.